Sarath-Mohan9469545/towers_in_citybloxx/README.md

  3. Green : 550
  4. Yellow : 1000

 These are the values mentioned in the game.
-You can set your own default values by editing the build_value dictionary in the brute_force.py file
+You can set your own default values by editing the build_value dictionary in the brute_force.py file.

  (City size should always be greater than 2).
  (Average time taken for 10000 iterations for a city of size 20 is 34 seconds).